atpur-rafif/Tucil1_13522086/README.md

 1. Move to bin directory, all script compiled there (`cd bin`)

 ## Multithreading
 By default, this code use all of your CPU cores.
 It split the work using parameter named `divergePoint`, where that point deep in recursive call, the traversal continued by nodejs worker.
-To cuztomize this behaviour, you can edit `index.ts`, then compile this code from source.
+To customize this behaviour, you can edit `index.ts`, then compile this code from source.